wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 .. deprecated:: 3.13.0 Use `same_srcip`_ instead.

-Specifies that the decoded source ip must be the same.
+Specifies that the decoded source IP address must be the same.
 This option is used in conjunction with ``frequency`` and ``timeframe``.

 +--------------------+--------------------+